-LegalIssuesInManagementBASAM 3355 Credits/Units5 hours of lecture
+LegalIssuesInManagementBASAM 3355 Credits/Units

 Provides a basic understanding of several specific legal areas in business and management.
 Guides the student through the structure of the U.S. legal system and reviews management-specific areas.
 Helps to identify potential legal problems, create policies and practices that avoid problems and become efficient and effective consumers of legal services.
 Gives specific understanding and appreciation of the legal system, particularly as it relates to the conduct of business management.
 [GE]